evangboucher/DynaDoc/api.md

 });

-//This creates a new DynaDoc Client that contains a model (15 and 13 are default table read and write throughput) var dynaTable1 = DynaDoc.createClient(tableName, testSchema, 15, 13);
+//This creates a new DynaDoc Client that contains a model (15 and 13 are default table read and write throughput) var dynaTable1 = DynaDoc.createClient("MyNewTable", testSchema, {"ReadCapacityUnits": 15, "WriteCapacityUnits": 13});

+/*
-//For any schema, you must specify which key is the primary key and if there is a range key (leave out if no rang key). dynaTable1.ensurePrimaryIndex("PrimaryHashKey", "PrimaryRangeKey");
+For any schema, you must specify which key is the primary key and if there is a range key (leave out if no rang key).
+Note: each ensure method returns the client object (builder methdology).
+These calls are synchronous and chainable.
+*/
+dynaTable1.ensurePrimaryIndex("PrimaryHashKey", "PrimaryRangeKey");

 //This tells DynaDoc that the item GlobalSecondaryHash is a new Global Index.
-//                      Index Hash Name (from schema), Range Name,         read, write, IndexName (As it will appear in DynamoDB) dynaTable1.ensureGlobalIndex("GlobalSecondaryHash", "GlobalSecondaryRange", 5, 4, "GlobalIndex-index");
+//         IndexName (As it will appear in DynamoDB), Index Hash Name (from schema), Range Name, read, write, .ensureGlobalIndex(
+  "GlobalIndex-index",
+  "GlobalSecondaryHash",
+  {
+    "RangeValue": "GlobalSecondaryRange",
+    "ReadCapacityUnits": 5,
+    "WriteCapacityUnits": 7
+  }
+);

 //Create a local index (Always share primary Hash Key): dynaTable1.ensureLocalIndex("LocalSecondaryIndex", "LocalIndexRange-index");